UWYO-SeniorDesign-f21/PuzzleSolver/README.md

     * For tart set dimension to 18 18
     * Generation defaults are Size 100, with 100 generations
 4. Click run

+### Instructions to Run W/o GUI
+1. Open the file src/PuzzleSolver.py
+2. Uncomment the section in the main function for the puzzle you want to run.
+3. Make sure all other puzzles are commented out.
+4. From the main folder (not src), run src/puzzleSolver.py